Tomires/thesis/introduction.md

 ### Exploration system

 Details the questing system used within our game, introduces the item system and item economy and talks about the experience system.
-As with the battle section, we discuss data structures and script components exclusive to this part of the game.
+As with the battle chapter, we discuss data structures and script components exclusive to this part of the game.

 ### Shared elements